openhab/openhab-alexa/USAGE.md

 #### Group Items

-While single mapping items works for many use cases, occasionally multiple openHAB items need to be mapped to a single endpoint in Alex.
+While single mapping items works for many use cases, occasionally multiple openHAB items need to be mapped to a single endpoint in Alexa.
+When using a group item, keep in mind that there can only be one specific interface capability per group.
+If you need to have more than one instance of a given capability, you should use the Mode, Range and Toggle controllers that are described at the end of this section.

 For this example we will use 2 different use cases, a thermostat and a stereo.